crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	<h3>Rule Based Classifiers</h3>

 3. The simplest way to build a classification algorithm is to use a rule based system.
 Look at the function rule_based_classifier().
 This function doesn't bother itself with mathy mumbo jumbo, it just looks for keywords it thinks are indicative of gun-related articles.
 (Here, our features are single words.)
 If one of the keywords appears, it predicts "1" (or "gun-related") and otherwise it picks "0".
-Right now we use just one keyword, "shooting."
+Right now we use just one keyword, "guns".
 Try running the code with this command and see how well this very simple method works.

 	<pre><code> python classifier_template.py articles </code></pre>